 Question 11 and 12: Self-explanatory.

-Question 13: It is important to state whether the intending immigrant has been in the U.S., because certain types of negative immigration history may affect eligibility for a green card (or indeed any type of admission to the U.S.).
+Question 13: It is important to state whether your parent has ever been in the U.S., because certain types of negative immigration history may affect eligibility for a green card.

 Question 16: If the immigrant faces or has faced immigration court proceedings, contact an attorney before filing the Form I-130.

-Question 17: This is the continuation of Part C, so all questions still refer to the immigrant beneficiary.
-List all the immigrant's children, including yourself and any children by previous relationships.
+Question 17: This is the continuation of Part C, so all questions still refer to your parent.
+List all your parent’s children, including yourself and any children by previous relationships.

 Question 18: Self-explanatory.

-Question 20: If the immigrant's native language uses a non-Roman script (for example, Russian, Chinese, or Arabic), write the name and address in that script.
+Question 20: If your parent’s native language uses a non-Roman script (for example, Russian, Chinese, or Arabic), type or write the name and address in that script (or find someone who knows how).
+Otherwise put “N/A.”

 Question 21: This should be answered "N/A," as you are filing for your parent.

-Question 22: This question is only for immigrants who are already living in the U.S. and planning to apply for adjustment of status.
-See a lawyer if unsure whether the immigrant qualifies to use this application procedure.
-As a backup, you will also need to list the consulate in the immigrant's home country.
-USCIS will figure out which consulate the case will be sent to, based on where the immigrant lives and which of the State Department's consulates in that country actually handle immigrant visas.
+Question 22: This question should be answered only if your parent is already living in the U.S. and planning to apply for adjustment of status.
+(Put “N/A” and skip to Part D otherwise.)
+See a lawyer if unsure whether your parent qualifies to adjust status.
+As a backup, you will also need to list the city and country where your parent will go to apply for the visa, if it turns out he or she really isn’t eligible to adjust status.
+If you don’t know exactly where the consulate is, just list the capital city of the country in which your parent is living—USCIS will figure out which consulate the case will be sent to, based on where your parent lives and which of the State Department's consulates in that country actually handle immigrant visas.
 If the country listed doesn’t have diplomatic relations with the United States, USCIS will locate a consulate in a nearby country to handle the case.

 You must sign the end of the application under Part E. If assisted by an attorney, he or she will sign under Part F, filling in the needed information.